-45 2.1 Phase space reconstruction
+2.1 Phase space reconstruction

-The first step when analysing data using recurrence based approaches is to reconstruct the higher-dimensional phase space of the system from the measured univariate time series x(t) with observations made at times $\{t_i\}{i=1}^N$.
-For this, we use uniform time delay embedding (Takens, 1980; Packard et al., 1980) which relates the higher-dimensional coordinates of the system's phase space to delayed versions of the measured, univariate time series
+The first step when analysing data using recurrence-based approaches is to reconstruct the higher-dimensional phase space of the system from the measured univariate time series x(t) with observations made at times $\{t_i\}{i=1}^N$ .
+For this, we use uniform time delay embedding (Takens, 1980; Packard et al., 1980) which relates the higher-dimensional coordinates of the system's phase space to delayed versions of the measured, univariate time series smooth inverse, independent of the choice of the delay (Takens, 1980).
+That is, analysing the dynamics in the reconstructed phase space can give information on the original system dynamics.
+Still, this theorem only provides a sufficient condition for the embedding dimension, while lowerdimensional embeddings may also give useful information about the system's dynamics.

-50

-$$x(t_i) \to \boldsymbol{x}(t_i) = \{x(t_i), x(t_i - \tau), \dots, x(t_i - (m-1)\tau)\}.$$
+$$x(t_i) \to \mathbf{x}(t_i) = \{x(t_i), x(t_i - \tau), \dots, x(t_i - (m - 1)\tau)\}.$$ (1)

-(1)

-Here, m denotes the embedding dimension and τ is the embedding delay.
-The embedding theorem of Takens guarantees that, when choosing the embedding dimension larger than twice the box-counting dimension of the original attractor, the reconstructed and the original system's attractor are related by a smooth one-to-one coordinate transformation with smooth inverse, independent of the choice of the delay (Takens, 1980).
-That is, analysing the dynamics in the reconstructed phase
+Here, m denotes the embedding dimension and $\tau$ is the embedding delay.
+The embedding theorem of Takens guarantees that, when choosing the embedding dimension larger than twice the box-counting dimension of the original attractor, the reconstructed and original systems' attractors are related by a smooth one-to-one coordinate transformation with